There is not much publicity and promotion on the Meepo – a sub $300, super affordable electric skateboard with 5-star riding experience.

 The external designs are shared by many other Chinese electric skateboards that can be found all over Aliexpress.

-What Meepo differ is what lies inside and it reflects in how well the board performs.
+Where Meepo differs. is with what lies inside and that reflects in how well the board performs.

 At the end of the day, the board has a DIY origin and definitely has a scrappy look.

-Let’s just say that there is more than what meets the eye.
+Let’s just say there is more than what meets the eye.

 “E-skate is definitely the best portable vehicle among the likes of Segway, One wheel, and Hoverboards.